webauthn4j/keycloak-webauthn-authenticator/README.md

 Browser Flow (Use `Resident Key`) automatically asks users to authenticate on their authenticators.
 Therefore, the users without their accounts have no chance to register them on this flow.

 For such the users to register their accounts, please use the default Browser Flow.
 It is helpful to user `Authentication Flow Overrides` on Client Settings.
-You can set the default Browser Flow for User Accont Service (Client ID: account) to let users register their accounts at first.
+You can set the default Browser Flow for User Account Service (Client ID: account) to let users register their accounts at first.

 ### Requiring Resident Key in Registration